Sebo-the-tramp/Sebo-the-tramp.github.io/content/03_projects/hackaTUM/index.md

 Pokemon Geo is our geo-tagging game built during HackaTUM 2022 (Huawei Challenge) based on OpenStreetMap (https://www.openstreetmap.org) and Mapillary (https://www.mapillary.com).

-In our app, the user is interacting with the real world by solving "issues".
-While taking a walk, the player can take photos, tackle time-based challenges, compete in an online leaderboard and much more.
-At the same time, this helps OpenStreetMap improve their tags.
+In the app, users interact with the real world by solving "issues".
+While taking a walk, players can take photos, tackle time-based challenges, compete on a leaderboard, and help improve OpenStreetMap tags.

 We built our User Interface with Flutter, our backend with Flask and trained our photo classification model with PyTorch.

-We hope you have fun playing our game and we wish you a wonderful day!

-Gotta catch ‘em issues.

-This hackathon was a very fun one because I did not know anybody once I got there.
-I had to find a team and a challenge.
-I was really stressed and worried.
-In the end it turned out great!
-I met a lot of people and I had a lot of fun, if you want to know more just check the VLOG on youtube.
+This hackathon was a useful exercise in quickly forming a team, choosing a challenge, and shipping a working prototype under time pressure.
+A short video recap is available in the links above.

 Following are some of the photos: